drvinceknight/Nashpy/docs/index.rst

 Welcome to Nashpy's documentation!
 ==================================

-This is a Python library used for the computation of equilibria in 2 player strategic form games.
+A python library for 2 player games.

 .. toctree::
    :maxdepth: 2